 Lisa Goren was born in California and raised in NYC.
 And yet she has dreamed of Polar landscapes since she was in her teens.
-Her first trip to Antarctica inspired her to capture this world.
-Painting for the last 20 years, travels to Iceland and Alaska followed as she pursued the cold.
-Her watercolors show an unfamiliar landscape in a new light by using vibrant colors and taking risks with different surfaces.
-They create questions about the nature of abstraction and our planet with her representations of unfamiliar, threatened terrains.
+Her first trip took her to Antarctica where she was inspired and captivated by the landscape.
+Later travels to Iceland, Alaska, increased her love for the Polar Regions.
+Her watercolors show an unfamiliar landscape in a new light.
+By using vibrant colors and taking risks with different surfaces, she makes the viewer reevaluate their understanding of both these landscapes and their beliefs in the potential of the medium.
+Her works create questions about the nature of abstraction and our planet as many of her pieces are representations of unfamiliar, threatened terrains.

-During the Pandemic, she has been working on smaller paintings of animals in “human” spaces as well as portraits of health care workers (chosen to be in The Best Art Created by Washington Post Readers During the Pandemic by Washington Post).
+Lisa has been working out of Boston, Massachusetts for the past 25 years and is Vice-President of the National Association of Women Artists (Mass.
+Chapter).
+During the Pandemic, she has been working on smaller paintings of Animals Taking Over during the Quarantine as well as portraits of health care workers (chosen to be in The Best Art Created by Washington Post Readers During the Pandemic).

 Materials and Techniques